Gauge-invariant electromagnetic responses in superconductors: Introduction

-However, extending this framework to the nonlinear response regime remains an unresolved challenge and a general framework has yet to be fully established.
-The problem of the gauge invariance persists in the study of nonlinear responses based on the mean-field Hamiltonian of superconductors.
-Huang and Wang attempted to extend the Nambu method to the nonlinear response case and examined the effect of vertex corrections on second-order optical responses~\cite{Huang2023}.
-However, their approach lacked the systematic construction of the full photon vertices.
-Additionally, their study employed an extension of the Bethe-Salpeter equation for unconventional superconductors, which did not explicitly satisfy the Ward identity.
-This raised concerns about gauge invariance.
-Even in linear response cases, the gauge-invariant treatment of unconventional superconductors remains unresolved.
+Although these approaches successfully describe gauge-invariant linear responses in conventional superconductors, challenges remain in formulating gauge-invariant theories of nonlinear responses and in treating more general classes of superconductors.
+Existing methods often assume continuum free-electron models for the normal state, and their validity is tied to model-specific conservation laws.
+Furthermore, proving conservation laws for nonlinear responses from the equations of motion of Green functions is not straightforward.
+An attempt to extend the Baym--Kadanoff framework to nonlinear responses was made in Ref.~\cite{Tanaka2025}, but it is limited to spatially uniform external fields.
+Huang and Wang also tried to extend Nambu's method to second-order optical responses~\cite{Huang2023}, but their formulation lacked a systematic construction of full photon vertices and did not explicitly satisfy the Ward identity, raising concerns about gauge invariance.

-In our recent study~\cite{SW2024L}, we discussed spin-singlet superconductors, assuming a specific, spin-single form of interactions among electrons.
-There, we constructed full photon vertices that satisfy the Ward identities even for second-order responses and $d$-wave superconductors.
-However, these results were limited to the specific models considered.
-Therefore, it is necessary to develop a general framework that allows for the gauge-invariant treatment of electromagnetic responses in superconductors at arbitrary order, applicable to unconventional superconductors.
+In our recent work~\cite{SW2024L}, we addressed this issue for spin-singlet superconductors with specific interaction forms.
+We constructed full photon vertices satisfying the Ward identities for second-order responses in $d$-wave superconductors.
+However, these results are limited to the models considered.
+To fully address the problem, a general theoretical framework is needed—one that enables the construction of gauge-invariant electromagnetic response functions at arbitrary order, applicable to both conventional and unconventional superconductors.

-This paper aims to construct such a theory and facilitates deeper explorations of gauge-invariant optical responses in superconductors.
-We summarize the Feynman rules for gauge-invariant electromagnetic response kernels and provide a unified method for constructing the full photon vertices, termed ``generalized consistent fluctuations of order parameters method''.
-Our method is a generalization of the CFOP method discussed in Ref.~\cite{Guo2013} to higher orders and more general superconductors including spin-triplet states and other cases.
-Our previous study~\cite{SW2024L} can be understood within the generalized CFOP method.
+In this paper, we develop such a framework.
+We present a set of Feynman rules for constructing gauge-invariant electromagnetic response kernels and propose a unified approach for deriving full photon vertices, which we call the ``generalized consistent fluctuations of order parameters`` (generalized CFOP) method.
+This method extends the CFOP approach of Ref.~\cite{Guo2013} to higher-order responses and more general superconducting states, including spin-triplet superconductors.
+Our earlier results~\cite{SW2024L} are naturally recovered within this generalized framework.